 And in certain aspects, it is good exercise.

 I say no because it is a hardcore exercise.
 I am not a big fan of very heavy weights.

-I have seen so many people come to train with me with severe back and shoulder problems from doing Olympic lifts, especially from CrossFit and functional classes.
+I have seen so many people come to train with me with severe back and shoulder problems from doing Olympic lifts, especially from hard core and functional classes.

 It is the old exercise paradigm that people think that the heavier the weights the more results one will get.